 When he called the dealer to complain, they refused to take back the lens and filters for a refund.
 They would exchange the lens for one with a U.S. warranty if he paid them more money (making the final price even higher than the price at a reputable dealer), and they would only exchange his filters for a brand of his choosing for a LOT more money.
 He would have been better off going with a reputable dealer in the first place.
 He said their “Satisfaction Guarantee” must have meant THEIR satisfaction, not the customer’s.

-And the guarantee isn’t any better than the company behind it.
+The guarantee you read online isn’t any better than the company behind it, as my friend found out.
 I buy new camera gear from Amazon.com, and I buy new and used camera gear from Adorama, B&H Photo, and KEH Camera.
 I’ve never been burned by one of these first rate dealers.
-Links are here.
+Links below.
 You can also buy camera gear at my photography store which is powered by Amazon.com with Amazon’s great prices, terrific service, and excellent guarantee.

-If you don’t like the quality of your purchase and the merchant refuses to accept your return, you are not necessarily guaranteed you will get your money back.
+If you don’t like the quality of your purchase and the merchant refuses to accept your return and refund your money, you are not necessarily guaranteed you will get your money back.
 You will get your money back if your credit card company offers “Return Protection” and you have opted in to that protection or if the company automatically opted you in (read the fine print on your credit card agreement).

 This is one in a series of articles that will guide you to the best of all things photographic.
 The rest are here: Buyer’s Guide: Recommendations For The Best Photography Equipment, Software, Books, Magazines, DVDs, Online Photo Labs and More.